j4mster/climate-documents/README.md

 ## html cleaning
 * script to clean all the img tags from a washed html file
-* currently only cleans 1 file at a time. working on
+* currently only cleans 1 file at a time. working on editing it to clean all the documents in a folder

 ## cloudconvert
 * all the pdf->plaintext documents i got from converting using cloudconvert